I-526E Processing Time for China Investors in 2026

 | Conditional green card (arrival in US) | Following visa issuance |

-Total: approximately 18 to 39 months from petition filing, with meaningful variation based on individual circumstances and Guangzhou capacity.
+Total: approximately 18 to 39 months from project selection through the core visa process, with meaningful variation based on individual circumstances and Guangzhou capacity.
+Any Section 221(g) administrative processing is case-specific and can add time.

 The September 30, 2026 Deadline and Timing